iporepos/flare/_sources/numbers.rst.txt

 Numbers
 ############################################

-Numbers are a **core feature** of Flare labels and are present in nearly every type of label.
+Numbers are a core component, since they are present in nearly every type of label.
-They must be encoded in a **text-based, consistent, and unambiguous format**, ensuring that labels are sortable, readable, and machine-actionable.
+``FLARE`` provides a structured approach to encoding **integer numbers, real numbers, signals, and magnitude multipliers**.

-Flare provides a structured approach to encoding **integer numbers, real numbers, signals, and magnitude multipliers**.
 Each type has a specific role and format within a label.

 .. _numbers-summary: